How To Heal From Past Trauma And Wounds

 When you forgive, you’ll notice that you feel lighter.
 That’s because forgiveness allows you to release baggage and start healing.
 That other person or situation won’t have any more space in your thoughts or own your emotions.

-Start with a List
+Start With A List

 Prayerfully, make a list of what you need to forgive.
 This list might begin with the people who’ve hurt you.
 It might be a spouse who said something unkind or a friend who betrayed your trust.